 If your audience loves consuming this piece of content, there’s a very high chance they’d want to follow you to get more of your content.

-Let’s say you have a single product that you want to sell; a membership to your gym.
+Let’s say you have a single product that you want to sell, like a membership to your gym.
 Now, initially, you are building your audience with appropriate digital content like blogs about ‘benefits of working out’ or ‘top 10 exercises to do when stuck at home’.
-You notice that your blogs are getting a decent readership, and now you gradually want to start selling membership to your audience.
+You notice that your blogs are getting a decent readership, and now you gradually want to start selling the membership to your audience.

 However, if you bombard them with promotional content without gauging their position on your sales funnel, you will lose them.
 This is when you use something called a ‘hand-raiser content’.
 Let’s say you send a ‘Sign Up’ post for a free one-hour session to figure out which of your audience is willing to come all the way to the gym for the free session.